pychuang/ll-api/README.rst

 This tutorial describes how to install, run and develop with the Living Labs Challenge software.

+If all you want is to compete in the challenge, you do not necessarily need any of the following.
+Instead you could just go ahead and implement your client that talks to our API at http://living-labs.net:5000/api/.
+However, the code we provide does include a simple baseline implementation that talks to our API and that you may find useful.
+Furthermore, if you do install the API/dashboard/.. on your own machine, debugging your code will become much easier.

 In case you have any comments or questions, please do not hesitate to file an issue here: http://git.living-labs.net/ll-challenge/issues.
-Or, you can contact anne.schuth@uva.nl.
+Or, you can contact the main developer directly at anne.schuth@uva.nl.

 For more information on the challenge, see http://living-labs.net/challenge.
 Documentation (including this tutorial) can be found here: